As of MySQL Version 3.23.6, you can choose between three basic

 A consistent non-locking read is the default locking behavior when you

-from an Innobase table.
+do a SELECT from an Innobase table.
 For a searched update and an

 insert row level exclusive locking is performed.